 What is the best platform for live online workshops?

-For multi-session workshop programs with curriculum, Ruzuku integrates Zoom directly into the course page with automatic timezone-adjusted reminders.
+For multi-session workshop programs with curriculum, Ruzuku has built-in video meetings (students join in their browser, no Zoom account required) plus a Zoom integration for breakout rooms and larger groups — both with automatic timezone-adjusted reminders.
 For standalone webinars, Crowdcast or Demio offer better registration and replay workflows.
 For workshop programs paired with marketing funnels, Kajabi combines both at a higher price.

 Can I use Zoom with a course platform?

 Yes, but the integration depth varies.
-Ruzuku has a native Zoom integration — you schedule meetings within the course and students join from their course page.
+Ruzuku connects to your Zoom account and creates the meetings from inside your course — students see the join button on their course page.
 Thinkific offers a Zoom app.
 Kajabi and Teachable support pasting Zoom links manually.
-The key difference is whether the platform automates scheduling and reminders or leaves that to you.
+The difference is whether the platform handles scheduling and reminders for you, or leaves that work to you.

 How do I handle recordings of live workshops?